 3. Team and Talent

-The experience, expertise, and cohesion of the founding team can significantly impact a startup’s valuation.
-Investors often look for teams with a proven track record, technical expertise, and the ability to execute the business plan.
+Experience, knowledge, and the cohesiveness of the founding team also go a long way in determining the valuation of a startup.
+Investors prefer to invest in teams with a successful track record, knowledge of the space, and the ability to execute the business plan.

 4. Revenue Model and Profitability